dajmcdon/tamara-site/talks.md

 ## Invited Talks
+* “Necropolitical Romeo and Juliet: Migrant Sonority against Dehumanization in Emiliano Monge’s Among the Lost.”
+University of Cincinnati, Romance and Arabic Languages and Literatures, Taft Public Lecture (February 2023)
 * "In the Key of Crisis: Intermediality, Temporality and Labor in Laury Leite."
 Iberian and Latin American Cultures (ILAC) Speaker Series, Stanford University (May 2022)
 * “Conspicuous Impunity: Ayotzinapa Seven Years Later.”
 Hispanic Heritage Month: Urgent Issues in Latin America Roundtable, Latin American Studies Program, UBC (October 2021)
 * “In the Key of Crisis: Intermediality and the Romanticization of Labour in Mexico City.”
 Mexican Studies Research Collective (September 2021)